-To help prevent any problems, and for the safety of your students, you are required to bring enough adults to assist your group: Grades Pre-K through 2: 1 adult/5 students Grades 3-12: 1 adult/10 students Classes including students with disabilities may bring one adult per student needing assistance.
-All classes should be familiar with our Chaperone Guide.
+To help prevent any problems, and for the safety of your students, you are required to bring enough adults to assist your group, in a 1:4 ratio: 1 adult for every 4 students in the group.
+Classes including students with disabilities may bring one adult per student needing assistance.

 If you ride the Guided Bus Tour

 - $5 per person (prices subject to change).
 Students must be accompanied by chaperones at all times.
 Not valid for the Kangaroo Bus.

 - Bus seating is limited.
 Groups larger than 12 may not be able to ride together.

 - Groups must arrive together at check-in, with tickets in hand.